How to Invest Your Own Money into Your Startupby Greg Miaskiewicz • 4 min readpublished March 19, 2021 • updated July 12, 2022

 The downside to this approach is that you will not be able to reimburse yourself for this investment and it is effectively a capital infusion, not a loan or expense that will be paid back.
 Effectively, executing a SAFE to invest funds into your own company dilutes your founder’s common shares with ownership of preferred stock in the next priced financing round.

-This approach is unlikely to raise eyebrows when angel investors and venture capitalists perform due diligence on your company… unless you are investing so much capital into your own company that it would affect the voting decisions for the preferred share class created in a future priced financing round.
+This approach is unlikely to raise eyebrows when angel investors and venture capitalists perform due diligence on your company… unless you are investing so much capital into your own company that your equity stake would affect the voting decisions for the preferred share class created in a future priced financing round.

 How does MFN status work?

 The SAFE agreement has 4 versions, including one with terms known as Most-Favored Nation (or MFN).
-Using these terms means your investment will get the same valuation cap as the most favorable terms any angel investors and venture capitalists investing in your company receive in the future.
+Using these terms means that your personal investment will get the same valuation cap as the most favorable terms any angel investors and venture capitalists investing in your company receive in the future.

 If you raise a SAFE at a $10m valuation cap after issuing one to yourself with MFN status, your SAFE will have a valuation cap of $10m when converting in the next future priced round.
 If you subsequently raise a SAFE with a valuation cap of $8m, then your personal SAFE will have a reduced valuation cap of $8m when the SAFE converts in the next future priced round.

 By default, the terms will be discounted to the most favorable terms any other investor By default, the terms will be discounted to the most favorable terms any other investor receives when investing venture capital in a subsequent SAFE or future priced round.

 Why does MFN make sense for investing your own money into your startup?